Oancea-Teodora/UBB-Computer-Science/README.md

 # UBB---Computer-Science
 👋 Hello!
-This repository is a place where are all my projects and coursework completed during my studies in Computer Science (in english) at the Babeș-Bolyai University!
+This repository is a place where you can find my projects and coursework completed during my studies in Computer Science (in english) at the Babeș-Bolyai University!